semrush/intergalactic/website/docs/data-display/bubble-chart/bubble-chart.md

 ## Legend

-- Include a legend for multiple data sets, with clear values for each.
+- Add a legend for multiple data sets, with clear values for each.
-- A vertical legend layout is preferred for readability.
+- A vertical legend layout is preferred for easier reading and values comparing.

 ![](static/positive-correlation-2.png)